 Some of these rare forms of bacteria require intense lighting for extended periods of time.
-Cool water temperatures; most forms of bacteria prefer warmer water conditions.
+This is why they are more commonly found in warmer regions.
 Check for phosphates in tap water.
 Some of these forms thrive in water high in this mineral or chemical form; either one.
-Goldfish Salt Treatment

 Curled or Bent Positioning